codebar-ag/laravel-prerender/README.md

 ## Contributing

-I love any contributions!
  Feel free to create issues or pull requests.

 ## License

 The MIT License (MIT)

-Copyright (c) 2014 Jeroen Noten
+Copyright (c) 2020 codebar AG

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal